Tracing Tips for Darker Fabrics & other Hints

 Use a stylus, pen or mechanical pencil without lead, to trace all of the pattern.

 Trace the design, pressing down firmly as you trace.

 Other tracing Hints for our Victorian Flower Garden patterns.

 When you look at the pattern pieces, see picture to the right, for the flowers you will notice that some of the designs are solid black, and others are cross-hatched.
 (For more insight into our patterns, see the blog Our Patterns...Photographic Negatives ).

 When you trace the design onto the wrong side of your background fabric trace the outline of everything, the black and the cross-hatched shapes.
 You do not, however, need to trace all the cross-hatch lines.
-I put an “x” inside these shapes when I'm tracing.
-This distinguishes what I will later applique from what I will reverse applique.
+If I’m making the 3-fabric variation I put an “x” inside these shapes when I'm tracing, to remind me these are will be applique instead of reverse applique.

 Making Sunflower, 3 of 9: an example

 So, its time to get to tracing your pattern.
 Happy Quilting!